dotnet/docs/docs/csharp/programming-guide/classes-and-structs/object-and-collection-initializers.md

 }

 // `Age` field is necessary to be initialized.
-// We don't need to initialize `Name` property var pet = new Pet() { Age = 10};
+// You don't need to initialize `Name` property var pet = new Pet() { Age = 10};

 // Compiler error: